aki-chat99/chef-training/SETUP.md

 ## Install Chef for your Workstation

-> NOTE: You don't need to reinstall something you already have chef tools
+> NOTE: You don't need to reinstall Chef if you already have chef tools
 > installed on your workstation via omnibus or gems.
 But you should be using the
 > latest or near latest versions of these tools.
 > (See http://www.getchef.com/chef/install/ for how to install on other platforms)